For Emergencies: Dial 9-1-1

 When the Health and Wellness Center is closed, call 911 for emergency response on campus.

-Parking is available according to the Police Services parking regulations.
-There is also one handicapped parking place located in the front of the Health and Wellness Center (Carriage House) and a convenient ground-level entrance with an automatic door opener and elevator.
+Parking is available according to the College parking regulations.
+There is also one handicapped parking place in front of the Health and Wellness Center (Carriage House) and a convenient ground-level entrance with an automatic door opener and elevator.

 For your convenience, we accept insurance from most major health insurers at both Health and Wellness Center locations.
 We request that you provide us with your insurance information prior to or at your first visit.
 Please check with your insurance company to verify coverage of services.
 You can also visit our website for complete details about the insurance process.